 The massage gun can treat a diverse population of varying ages and occupations.
 However, consider seeing an actual massage therapist if you have any sensory problems or are taking blood thinners.
 Sensory issues can make it difficult for you to gauge pressure or pain.
 Blood-thinner medications can cause you to bruise easily.
 Consult your doctor before using a massage gun if you have any medical conditions or are taking prescribed medications.

 Ready to review and compare?
 Here’s a great site that will give you the low down on the best massage guns as of July 2021, CLICK HERE.
+One that I really like is the Theragun Prime with app-guided presets, 5 speeds, and 4 attachments; including thumb and cone attachments which are great for pinpoint muscle treatments.

 Check out the embedded video below, which details the attachments that commonly come with massage guns and how to use them properly.